K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_service_metering.md

 ### <div id='25'/>2.4.8.
 SampleMeteringOAuthService Implementation

-Information for obtaining a UAA token from the UAA server in application-mvc.properties is called to the class.
+Information for obtaining a UAA token from the UAA server in application-MVC. properties are called to the class.

 	@Component
 	@Service